leonardocruz37/Fishing-Fleet-Modeling/README.md

 The code is in order of execution and  restarting the R session in every step is necessary to avoid packages conflicts.

-The structure of the project folders is the following
+The structure of the project folders is the following:

-Project Fishing Fleet Modeling
+Project Fishing Fleet Modeling /n
-  |_ code (in GitHub)
+  |_ code (in GitHub) /n
   |_ data (in Figshare repository)
   |_ environmental variables
     |_ present